jwk0224/machine-learning/README.md

 # machine-learning

-Exercise projects on basic machine learning algorithms

-from Coursera Machine Learning course by Andrew Ng
+Exercise projects on basic machine learning algorithms from Machine Learning course by Andrew Ng in Coursera

 ## ex1_Linear Regresssion